Info for

 Each summer, a number of students are selected for paid work opportunities in the fields and grounds of the Weston Centre.
 This allows them to build on the learning from their first year and take part in legacy projects.

-Durham College's recently announced partnership with The Barrett Family Foundation will support the creation of a centre of excellence and new urban farm in Durham Region.
+Durham College's recently announced partnership with The Barrett Family Foundation will support the creation of a centre of excellence and a new urban farm in the Durham Region.
 The Barrett Centre of Innovation in Sustainable Urban Agriculture will become an internationally recognized hub of excellence in urban agriculture practices, research, education and training, creating a range of new opportunities for students.

 These ProgramsMay Interest You